The trouble with nostalgia

 But sometimes it’s irresistible, isn’t it?
 Occasionally, you can’t help yourself.
 You have a vodka too many one Saturday night at a party, and before you know it, Spotify is primed and you’re woozily tapping in titles and trying to get the rest of the group to remember.
 “This one!
 And what about this one?
 Love this one.
 Aw, mate.
 This takes me back.”

 But it doesn’t take you all the way back.
 You can’t be that person again.
 You’re older and spongier in the middle, you’re pirouetting in a kitchen-diner where all the crockery matches and there are children’s paintings on the fridge instead of torn-out pages from The Face and Sky, with Anna Friel’s face staring back at you.
 You are not as hungry as you were, and hopefully not as poor.
 You’re not the kind of person who’d steal CDs from a party anymore, nor would you take ecstasy at 4 in the afternoon on a Wednesday simply because there is nobody to stop you.
 You have forgotten the hope and the hopelessness and the gaping yawn of time and happenstance ahead of you.
 You haven’t been taken back anywhere; you’ve merely been allowed to peek back into a Disney-fied version of your previous existence, and to protect yourself from the horror that you may never be as young and oblivious again, you tell yourself you remember exactly how it felt, and that you’re much better off now.
-And even though you don’t believe it, it is probably true, because the very act of feeling nostalgic is in itself a luxury, and a token your life is going pretty well.
-The wretched, frightened and unlucky don’t hark back to the past anywhere near as much as the fortunate.
-They don’t have the time; they’re too busy enduring the terrible truth of the present.
+And even though you don’t believe it, it is probably true, because the very act of feeling nostalgic is in itself a luxury, and usually a token your life is going pretty well.

 Life experience as a rational human being tells us that what people like to call “the good old days” were anything but.
 They were good for some, those who were in power or had control, but on the whole they were pretty bad for everyone else.
 They were winners, said what they wanted to say and did as they pleased, while everybody else just swallowed it up.
 Where you hear someone lament the passing of these halcyon hours, it’s usually a sign their advantage is slipping – albeit in the tiniest increments – and all for the greater good.
 These minute shifts in power – and they are minute, although the entitlement of these newly, inconsequentially disadvantaged people complain of catastrophes and earthquakes – are long overdue, and only the tip of the iceberg.